Semi-Markov approach to continuous time random walk limit processes: Random walks in space--time

-The space-time jump kernel $K$ can be interpreted as the joint intensity measure for the long jumps and long waiting times which do not rescale to $0$ as $c \to \infty$.
-If the measures $(dy,dw) \mapsto K(x,t;dy,dw)$ are supported on ``the coordinate axes'' $(\Rd \times \{0\}) \cup (\{0\} \times [0,\infty))$, then long waiting times occur independently of long waiting times, and the CTRWL and OCTRWL are identical \cite[Lem.~3.9]{StrakaHenry}.
+The space--time jump kernel $K$ can be interpreted as the joint intensity measure for the long jumps and long waiting times which do not rescale to $0$ as $c \to\infty$.
+If the measures $(dy,dw) \mapsto K(x,t;dy,dw)$ are supported on ``the coordinate axes'' $(\mathbb{R}^d\times\{0\}) \cup(\{0\} \times [0,\infty))$, then large jumps occur independently of long waiting times, and the CTRWL and OCTRWL are identical (\cite{StrakaHenry}, Lemma~3.9).
 We refer to this as the \emph{uncoupled} case, and to the opposite case as the \emph{coupled} case.

-Finally, we assume that the coefficients $b_i$, $\gamma$, $a_{ij}$ and $K$ satisfy Lipschitz and growth conditions as in \cite[Sec.~6.2]{Applebaum}, so that $(A_u,D_u)$ has an interpretation as the solution to a stochastic differential equation, as well as a semimartingale \cite[Sec.~III.2]{JacodShiryaev}.
-Then for any canonical Feller process $(A_u,D_u)$ on $\spctim$, we define the CTRWL process $X_{t} =(A_{E_t-})^{+}$, and the OCTRWL process $Y_t = A_{E_t}$, where $E_t$ is given by \eqref{EtDef}.
-If we set $A_{0-} = A_0$, then $E_t$, $X_t$ and $Y_t$ are defined for all $t \in \R$.
+Finally, we assume that the coefficients $b_i$, $\gamma$, $a_{ij}$ and $K$ satisfy Lipschitz and growth conditions as in \cite{Applebaum}, Section~6.2, so that $(A_u,D_u)$ has an interpretation as the solution to a stochastic differential equation, as well as a semimartingale \cite{JacodShiryaev}, Section III.2.
+Then for any canonical Feller process $(A_u,D_u)$ on $\mathbb {R}^{d+1}$, we define the CTRWL process $X_{t} =(A_{E_t-})^{+}$, and the OCTRWL process $Y_t = A_{E_t}$, where $E_t$ is given by \eqref{EtDef}.
+If we set $A_{0-} = A_0$, then $E_t$, $X_t$ and $Y_t$ are defined for all $t \in\R$.